mdhvg/WebRTC-everywhere/README.md

 npm i
 ```

-(In json-server folder)
+(In webrtc-server folder)

 ## Usage

 - Set your machine's IP as `SERVER_IP` in the api.js file.
-- After setting everything up, you need to run `node peerConn` in the base directory and `node app` in json-server directory in 2 seperate terminals.
+- After setting everything up, you need to run `node peerConn` in the base directory and `node app` in webrtc-server directory in 2 seperate terminals.
 - Wait until the prompt for sending file or text appears in the CLI.
 - Select whatever you want to send.